arthursoenarto/csc490project/README.md

 | Triple UNet (union)  | 0.8712  | 0.7433 | 0.6317 |

 ### Attribute Detection
+Similarly to how physicians provided a ground truth mask dataset for our general segmentation training, the isic 2018 dataset also provides ground truth masks for specific attributes.

-The following dermoscopic attributes should be identified:
+The following dermoscopic attributes can be identified:

 - pigment network
 - negative network